 Operational Amplifier as comparator

-Before analyzing operational amplifier as comparator, let’s see what a comparator is.
+Before analyzing an operational amplifier as a comparator, let’s see what a comparator is.
 Comparators are non-linear circuits that, as the name implies, serve to compare two signals (one of which is usually a reference voltage) and determine which of them is greater or lesser.

 The output voltage has two states (binary) and works as a 1-bit analog-digital converter.
 Its use is very important in the applications of signal generation, detection, signal modulation, etc., and constitutes a basic analog block in many circuits.
 The function of the comparator is to compare two voltages, resulting in a high (VOH) or low (VOL) voltage.

 The second image below shows the symbol to represent comparators that is the same as that used for operational amplifiers.
-This operation of a comparator, represented in the VTC of the figure can be expressed as:
+This operation of a comparator, represented in the VTC of the image, can be expressed as:

 In case the voltage Vn is set to 0, then the output voltage V0 = VOL or V0 = VOH depending on whether Vpp > 0, respectively.
 The comparator accepts analog signals at the input and provides binary signals at the output.
 This element constitutes a link between the analog and digital world.